FireSquid6/Function-Factory/docs/game_entities.md

   - This can be changed by just clicking to modify the rail
 ### Operators
 - COLOR: GREEN
+- Large square that takes up pretty much the entire cell
+  - Green highlights on input sides
+  - Red highlights on output sides
+- Number blocks slide into the operator as inputs, and out as outputs
+- The position of the numbers in the expression is based on when they arrive into the number block
+  - Ex: Subtractive operator receives a 7, so it adds it to the front
 - Operators perform a specific operation to number inputs and give an output
 - Each operator can have 1 - 2 inputs, specified by the level designer
 - Each operator is a 2 by 1 rectangle